osg-htc/dosar/docs/ASP2024/14-Containers.md

     queue

+The HAS_SINGULARITY variable is not defined in this training account, since it is just a light weight account, so we will comment it out for our exercises.

 To instruct the system to load a different image, use the *+SingularityImage* attribute in your job submit file.
-For example, to run your job under EL7:
+For example, to run your job under EL8:

     universe = vanilla
     executable = job.sh
-    Requirements = HAS_SINGULARITY == TRUE
+    R#equirements = HAS_SINGULARITY == TRUE

-    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-el7"
+    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-el8"
     +SingularityBindCVMFS = True

     should_transfer_files = IF_NEEDED